signavio/create-project-card-action/readme.md

 2. Create a branch `release/3` and checkit out: `git checkout -b release/3`
 3. Do `npm install && npm run build && npm prune --production`
 4. Add `node_modules` and `lib` to git: `git add node_modules lib -f` (use `-f` to force add since its ignored by `.gitignore`)
+5. Commit modules and lib: `git commit . -m "release 3"`
-5. Push your changes to the release branch: `git push origin release/3`
+6. Push your changes to the release branch: `git push origin release/3`
-6. To verify that everything works set your branch as `uses` in an actions workflow, e.g. `uses: signavio/create-project-card-action@release/3`
+7. To verify that everything works set your branch as `uses` in an actions workflow, e.g. `uses: signavio/create-project-card-action@release/3`
-7. When verified that everything is working tag that version using `git tag v3` and push the tag: `git push --tags`
+8. When verified that everything is working tag that version using `git tag v3` and push the tag: `git push --tags`
-8. In your action configuration in the GitHub actions workflow use the new released version `uses: signavio/create-project-card-action@v3`
+9. In your action configuration in the GitHub actions workflow use the new released version `uses: signavio/create-project-card-action@v3`
-9. Celebrate great success
+10. Celebrate great success

 ## Inputs
 **Required** `column_id` is the id of the column where the card should be created